luckylogan/github-pages-with-jekyll/index.md

 title: "Welcome to my blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+I plan to share what I'm learning in a brief easy to understand way.
+Currently my focus is on HTML, CSS, & Javascript.